unite-community/discord_bot/README.md

 ## Todo
+* remove roles if balance not satisfied
+* run rules assignment process on schedule
+* //
 * pull role names in rules list from guild instead of db (in case they were edited)
 * make roles use proper embeds so they display coloured and highlighted
 * send image showing how to re-order roles